 You may text or comment on friends’ Facebook posts a lot and interact with them online, but research shows that digital interactions are not the same as in-person encounters and do not provide the same health benefits.
 Neuroscientist, Elizabeth Redcay, of the University of Maryland, has looked at brain function and what happens when you see someone live and in person versus seeing them in content online (for example, on YouTube).
 She found that the areas of the brain associated with attention, social intelligence and emotional reward become much more engaged when interacting with someone in person.

 Today, social isolation is purported to be the public health risk of our time.
 A 2014 review of dozens of studies published in the journal Social and Personality Psychology Compass indicates that loneliness can inhibit mental function, sleep and well-being, which can, in turn, contribute to the risk of illness, shorter lifespan and death.
-And it’s a growing problem.
-Today, one third of Americans say they have less than 2-3 people to rely on.
-And one quarter of the population says they have no one to talk to.

 So how can we improve our social interactions and boost longevity?